alexdolskii/FIA-tools/README.md

 # FIA-tools

 **FIA-tools** quantifies and measures the area of double-strand break (DSB) foci in multi-level 3D confocal images of cancer-associated fibroblasts.
-It used [ImageJ](https://github.com/imagej) to process images and count elements and pretrained models from [StarDist](https://github.com/stardist/stardist) to recognize cell nuclei.
+It used [ImageJ](https://github.com/imagej) to process images and count elements and pre-trained models from [StarDist](https://github.com/stardist/stardist) to recognize cell nuclei.
 The program can be adapted to analyze any foci/specks detected by immunofluorescence (IF) staining, utilizing a nuclei mask for segmentation.

 The project is developed as a part of the research **Pulsed low-dose-rate radiation reduces the tumor-promotion induced by conventional chemoradiation in pancreatic cancer-associated fibroblasts** in the  [Edna (Eti) Cukierman lab](https://www.foxchase.org/edna-cukierman).

 ## Installation
-To download and install *git* please visit [Git Download page](https://git-scm.com/downloads).
+To download and install *git*, please visit [Git Download page](https://git-scm.com/downloads).

 To download and install *conda* please visit [Miniforge github](https://github.com/conda-forge/miniforge)

-To install the package please follow these steps:
+To install the package, please follow these steps:

 ```bash
 git clone https://github.com/alexdolskii/FIA-tools.git